bespinian/blog/content/posts/gitops/index.md

   + -- environments
 ```

 Furthermore, if we consider the structure of the `backend` repo, we see that it is just a normal Node.js application which contains an `infrastructure` subfolder.
 This subfolder contains two Terraform modules called `back_end` and `db`.
-The `back_end` module instantiates the complete infrastructure which the backend needs in order to run, in this case an AWS Lambda function and a database amongst other things.
+The `back_end` module instantiates the complete infrastructure which the backend needs to run, in this case an AWS Lambda function and a database among other things.

 ```shell
 /demo-app/backend/